 Benefits of IFRS

-There are many benefits of implementing IFRS which can be broadly divided into 3 main parts – Economy, Investors and the Industry.
+There are many benefits of implementing the International Financial Reporting Standards which can be broadly divided into 3 main parts – Economy, Investors and the Industry.

 Benefits to the Economy

 As the market expands globally, the need for a global standard is also increasing.
-Implementation of IFRS benefits the economy by increasing the growth of its International Business.
+Implementation of the International Financial Reporting Standards will benefit the economy by increasing the growth of its International Business.
 It facilitates the maintenance of orderly and efficient capital markets and also helps to increase the capital formation and thereby economic growth.

 Benefits to the Investors